 Long-term capital gains (assets held for more than one year) are taxed at three rates: 0%, 15% and 20%, based on your income bracket.

-For example, a person filing as single, earning less than $39,375 would owe 0 percent on any long-term capital gains.
-If an individual (single-filer), makes between $39,376 and $434,550 in yearly income, and chooses to sell a long-term investment or asset, a 15% tax rate would be applied to any profits earned.
+For example, a person filing as single and earning less than $39,375 would owe 0 percent on any long-term capital gains.
+If an individual (single-filer) makes between $39,376 and $434,550 in yearly income and chooses to sell a long-term investment or asset, a 15% tax rate would be applied to any profits earned.
 Married and filing jointly, while earning below $78,750 in yearly income, are not taxed on capital gains on investments.

-Clearly, there are huge tax advantages to buying and holding investments long-term, rather than short-term.
+Clearly, there are substantial tax advantages to buying and holding investments long-term rather than short-term.

 How is Passive Real Estate Income Taxed?

-Next, let’s go over four ways real estate investors can benefit from the new tax cuts act.
+Next, let’s review four ways real estate investors can benefit from the new tax cuts act.

-Now that we’ve answered the questions, what is passive activity?, how is passive income taxed?, and how the new passive income tax rate for 2021 impacts your investments?, the next step is to consult your expert advisors.
-Ask your investment consultant and tax advisor about how you can qualify for the direct and immediate tax breaks offered in the new tax cut act.
-By doing so, investors will save money, increase ROI and deduct qualified expenses on their next tax return.
+Now that we’ve answered the questions, what is passive activity, how is passive income taxed, and how does the new passive income tax rate impact your investments?
+The next step is to consult your expert advisors.
+Ask your investment consultant and tax advisor how to qualify for tax breaks.
+By doing so, investors will save money, increase ROI, and deduct qualified expenses from their next tax return.